scikit-fmm/scikit-fmm/doc/index.rst

 scikit-fmm documentation
 ========================

-:py:mod:`scikit-fmm` is an extension module which implements the fast marching method.
+:py:mod:`scikit-fmm` is a python extension module which implements the fast marching method.

 The fast marching method is used to model the evolution of boundaries and interfaces in a variety of application areas.